4GeeksAcademy/machine-learning-content/06-ml_algos/unsupervised-learning.md

 **Common distance metrics:**

--Euclidean distance: The distance can be defined as a straight line between two points (most common distance metric).
+- Euclidean distance: The distance can be defined as a straight line between two points (most common distance metric).

--Manhattan distance: The distance between two points is the sum of the (absolute) differences of their coordinates.
+- Manhattan distance: The distance between two points is the sum of the (absolute) differences of their coordinates.

--Cosine distance
+- Cosine distance

 **Example Code:**